Massey Hall: Phase Two Full restoration

 The refurbishment also restored the mixed architectural styles of Moorish revival, Palladian revival, and Art Deco found within the interior of the building while also ensuring the structural integrity of the building.
 The main idea was to make sure the Hall looked as if nothing had changed.
 This refurbishment procedure included the original wood, steel beams and restorers, repairing details, and making new plaster moulds of arch features if they were beyond repair.
 The ceiling had previously been covered in chicken wire to protect the audience below from debris.
 The renovation allowed audiences to see the repaired detailed ceiling.
-The interior renewal also consisted of keeping the Hall’s original brass railings and new seats, which mimicked the originals.
+The interior renewal also consisted of keeping the Hall's original brass railings and new seats, which mimicked the originals.

 The renovation moreover, focused on re-establishing the 100 original stained-glass windows that had been concealed with plywood since the 1950s due to sound disturbances.
 The refurbishment of the panes involved the fitting of noise defensive shades for the glass during concerts and performances.
 The renovation also facilitated the updating of Massey Hall to meet current Canadian accessibility standards.
-These updates included a Passerelle to connect the old Massey Hall to the addition and an elevator allowing individuals easy access to the upper levels.
+These updates included Passerelles on the second and third floors to connect the old Massey Hall to the addition and an elevator allowing individuals easy access to the upper levels.
 The grand stage was rebuilt and lifted to provide better visibility from the upper gallery seats.
 The restoration additionally re-established new backstage artist and performer accommodations.